Brunobrno/EVA-Timer/README.md

-# evangelion-timer-UI-python-

-this is evangelion UI timer in console.

-please use file: [timer_EVA.py] for actual timer. u can use [main.py] for just segment display for numbers, it counts five minutes from zero.

-this is my first project on github !!!

 # EVA-Timer
 This is my personal project, I had the python and website in my PC that I randomly found when I started programing.
 - this project is in two parts: